davidstup/GettingAndCleaningData/README.md

 README.md in this repository directory lists the script that are used for the tidy data set.
 The script is included in this repository and is named:  run_analysis.R.
 I have also pasted the R script contents below.

 The run_analysis.R script was saved and can be run from my working directory.
-This script merges the test and train data sets along with the descriptive data.
-The final output of the script is to output (write.table) a .txt named: run_analysis.txt to my working directory.
+This script merges the test and train data sets along with the descriptive data (activity descriptions).
+The final output of the script is the output (write.table) of a .txt file named: run_analysis.txt to my working directory.

 R script code below:
 ---------------------